Vorticode/refract/readme.md

 Literal `$` and `#` characters can be escaped with a backslash as `\$` or `\#`.

-As always, assigning different values to `this.name` or `this.resumeHtml` will update any changed html automatically.
+As with the other examples, assigning different values to `this.name` or `this.resumeHtml` will update the rendered html automatically.

 ### Form Elements